 While many still consider the academic study of history to revolve around archival materials, letters, newspapers, and other written records, the practice of oral history has steadily gained attention and practical use amongst historians.
 Recording oral testimonies allows a new window into the past, one that provides insight about historical time periods through the events of a person’s life story.
 By learning about someone’s trials and triumphs, interviewers are able to better understand past eras and movements through the eyes of an individual who experienced them first hand.
 Students taking this course will learn about the theories of oral history while putting those theories into practice through interviews, transcriptions, and project presentations.
 The course will revolve around readings, audio/video clips, and discussions, in addition to field work about a given topic.
 Students completing the class will enhance their skills in interviewing, transcribing, editing, public speaking, community involvement, and organization.

-AFA/ANT 3930: Sexual Politics of Hip Hop with AAHP Graduate Coordinator Justin Hosbey (Syllabus)
+AFA/ANT 3930: Sexual Politics of Hip Hop with AAHP Graduate Coordinator Justin Hosbey (Syllabus (PDF)

 For more than 30 years, Hip Hop has been one of the most significant cultural identifiers for youth in the United States.
 Through a close exmaination of critical feminist and queer theory, this course explores the cultural and political implications of hip hop music and culture-specifically its impact on Black sexual politics and gender performance.
 Also important to this course is an exploration of the ways that Hip Hop projects images of the black body across national and global scales.
 The task of this course is to foster a critical discussion about the implications of these imagines, in addition to analyzing how these projectsion fo the black imago are interpreted and refracted globally.

-AMH3931: Africans in World History with SPOHP Director, Paul Ortiz (Syllabus)
+AMH3931: Africans in World History with SPOHP Director, Paul Ortiz (Syllabus (PDF))

 This course of study explores the centrality of Africa to modern world history by studying revolutions & freedom movements against slavery & colonialism in the African Diaspora from the 18th century to present with a special emphasis placed on the development of democratic ideologies among African-descent peoples in the Americas and their connections to broader revolutionary trends in the Latin America, Africa, the US, Europe & Asia.